yoavram/Milpitas/presentation/presentation.md

 ## Evolution of oblique transmission

-- _Constant environment:_ when the favored phenotype is rare, a modifier that increases vertical transmission can invade.
+- _Constant environment:_ when the favored phenotype is rare, a modifier that increases _vertical_ transmission can invade.
-- _Rapidly changing environment_: when the phenotype frequency is at equilibrium, a modifier that increases oblique transmission can invade - reduction principle for vertical transmission.
+- _Very rapidly changing environment_: when the phenotype frequency is at equilibrium, a modifier that increases _oblique_ transmission can invade.
+- _Other changing environments_: when the phenotype frequency is at equilibrium, a modifier that increases _vertical_ transmission can invade.

 ---